 *** In the case of special samples (other than cores), the handling time could be longer than normal.
 The professional's time will then be invoiced according to the normal time rate.

 Each point of analysis has a surface of 100 microns per 4 mm wide (parallel to stratigraphy).
 If a 1 meter-long core is continuously analysed, 10000 analysis points are obtained.
 The quality of the analysis increases with x-ray exposure time, particularly for the trace elements.
 Minimum time is 1 second/point.

 |1 sec per point||10000 sec/m||2.8 h/meter|

 |2 sec per point||20000 sec/m||5.5 h/meter|

 |3 sec per point||30000 sec/m||>8.3 h/meter|

 To decrease the duration and cost of analyses, we can make analyses every 200 µm or every 300 µm, etc… It is also possible to combine high spatial resolution analyses but with a shorter acquisition time and a set of more spaced analyses with longer acquisition times for improved analysis quality.

-A table for time and cost estimation is available here
+A table for estimating time and cost is available here